 Prior to joining CIM, Hogle served as executive vice president of the Detroit Symphony Orchestra.
 During one of the most tumultuous times in its storied history, Hogle helped architect the DSO’s unprecedented, highly publicized turnaround which has resulted in a previously unimaginable renaissance in Detroit.

 Before joining the Detroit executive team in 2010, Hogle served in senior staff posts for the Atlanta, Baltimore, Chicago and Indianapolis symphony orchestras.
 He was a founder of The Stewardship Group, a consulting and executive recruitment firm that facilitated the building of resources for a national client base.
 His career began as executive director of the Evansville Philharmonic (Indiana), one of the great regional orchestras in America.

 A native of Northeast Ohio, Hogle earned a Bachelor of Science degree in music management from the University of Evansville, a joint business and music degree program where he also studied trombone performance.
 He has served on the faculty of the Orchestra Leadership Academy of the League of American Orchestras and as a professor at Wayne State University in Detroit.
 He is a founding and current faculty member for the Masters in Arts Administration program at Chicago’s Roosevelt University.

 Hogle serves as a trustee of University Circle, Inc. and was a member of the Northeast Ohio Council on Higher Education (NOCHE) board of directors.
 In 2019, he was elected to The 50 Club of Cleveland.

-Hogle and his wife Dr. Lauri Hogle, professor of music education at Oakland University (MI), make their home in Shaker Heights, OH.
+Hogle and his wife Dr. Lauri Hogle, professor of music education at Oakland University (Michigan), make their home in Shaker Heights, Ohio.
 They have three adult children.